-System Name Displays the name for the Switch, if one has been entered on the Setup > Network Settings tab.
+System Name Displays the name for the Switch, if one has been entered on the Setup tab's Network Settings screen.

-IP Address The IP address of the Switch is displayed here (configurable from Setup > Network Settings tab).
+IP Address The IP address assigned to the Switch.
+This setting can be configured from the Setup tab's Network Settings screen.

-Subnet Mask The Subnet Mask of the Switch is displayed here (configurable from Setup > Network Settings tab).
+Subnet Mask The Subnet Mask assigned to the Switch.
+This setting can be configured from the Setup tab's Network Settings screen.